benjaminleroy/user-guide/miscellaneous/user-interface-language-components/interfacing-with-the-user-interface.rst

 -  data entry dialog boxes.

-In addition to these standard dialog boxes available in AIMMS, it is also possible to create customized dialog boxes using dialog pages (see :ref:`sec:prop.dialog`), and open these using the :any:`PageOpen` function discussed in :ref:`sec:gui.functions.page`.
+In addition to these standard dialog boxes available in AIMMS, it is also possible to create customized dialog boxes using dialog pages, and open these using the :any:`PageOpen` function discussed in :ref:`sec:gui.functions.page`.

 .. rubric:: Information dialog boxes